herrj1/kotlin/README.md

-# Kotlin Code, designs, and apps by me
+# Kotlin Code, designs, and apps by me.
+Projects